Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Conclusion

 \section{Conclusion}

 In this paper, We proposed an effective and novel method, referred to as DS-MIL, for weakly supervised object detection.
 DS-MIL targets alleviating the part-dominant problem of multiple instance learning using a new training strategy: discovering-and-selection.
-This strategy is achieved by introducing a self-supervised Discovering Module and a EM-based Selection Module.
-DS-MIL significantly improved performance of weakly supervised object detection on PASCAL VOC 2007 and MS-COCO datasets, and achieve competative results on PASCAL VOC 2012 dataset.
+This strategy is achieved by introducing a Discovering Module and a Selection Module.
+DS-MIL significantly improved performance of weakly supervised object detection on PASCAL VOC 2007, PASCAL VOC 2012 and MS-COCO datasets.